 Inland marine insurance covers products, equipment, and valuable goods as they are transported over land or stored at an off-site location.
 Unlike commercial property insurance, inland marine covers property while it is away from your main premises.
-The cost of inland marine varies, but it ranges from $300 to $1,000 per year for most small businesses.
+The cost of inland marine varies, but typically have minimums of $250 to $500 for standalone policies.

 What Inland Marine Insurance Is